Analyzing Deutsche Börse (DBOEY) and Its Competitors

 |$638.76 million

-Deutsche Börse’s competitors have higher revenue, but lower earnings than Deutsche Börse.
-Deutsche Börse is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Deutsche Börse’s peers have higher revenue, but lower earnings than Deutsche Börse.
+Deutsche Börse is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Deutsche Börse competitors beat Deutsche Börse on 11 of the 15 factors compared.
+Deutsche Börse peers beat Deutsche Börse on 11 of the 15 factors compared.

 Deutsche BÃ¶rse AG operates as an exchange organization in Europe, the United States, and the Asia-Pacific.
 The company operates through nine segments: Eurex (Financial Derivatives), EEX (Commodities), 360T (Foreign Exchange), Xetra (Securities Trading), Clearstream (Post-Trading), IFS (Investment Fund Services), GSF (Collateral Management), Qontigo (index and analytics business), and Data (data business).
 The company engages in the electronic trading of derivatives, electricity and gas products, emission rights, and foreign exchange; operating Eurex Repo over the counter (OTC) trading platform and electronic clearing architecture; and operating as a central counterparty for on-and-off exchange derivatives, repo transactions, and OTC and exchange-traded derivatives.
 It also operates in the cash market through Xetra, BÃ¶rse Frankfurt, and Tradegate trading venues; operates as a central counterparty for equities and bonds; and provides listing services.
 In addition, the company offers custody and settlement services for securities; investment fund services; global securities financing services; collateralized money market transaction services; and repos and securities lending services.
 Further, it develops and markets indices, as well as portfolio management and risk analysis software; markets licenses for trading and market signals; provides technology and reporting solutions for external customers; and offers link-up of trading participants.
 Deutsche BÃ¶rse AG is headquartered in Eschborn, Germany.